yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/34-drag-and-drop/CHALLENGE.md

 ===

 ## Requirements
-Write a function that takes in a numeric array and returns an object literal with two properties:
+Write a function that finds the closest element in a Binary Search Tree.
+* given a binary search tree and target node K
-* the highest value in the array
+* find the node with minimum absolute difference with given target value K
-* the second highest value in the array
+* return the node with the value that has the minimum absolute difference

 Write at least four tests for this function
 * your tests should cover basic (*expected*) functionality